MauroDruwel/Node-RED-Cowboybike-Strava-sync/README.md

 # Node-RED Cowboybike Strava sync
-Okay first of all a big thanks to [Samuel Dumont](https://github.com/samueldumont/) who gave me a foundation for this project.
+First of all a big thanks to [Samuel Dumont](https://github.com/samueldumont/) who gave me a start for this project.

 ## Setup
 The first step is to create a folder where you will store all your files.